Potential good news for those concerned about peanut allergies.

 The researchers assessed peanut allergies in children at five years of age with a supervised, oral food challenge with the nut.
 They found an overall 81 percent reduction of peanut allergy in children who began early, continuous consumption of peanuts compared to those who avoided peanuts.

-But, a word of caution from Dr. John O’Reilly, a Baystate Children’s Hospital pediatrician at Baystate General Pediatrics at 3300 Main St. in Springfield.
+But, a word of caution from Dr. John O’Reilly, a Baystate Children’s Hospital pediatrician at Baystate General Pediatrics.

 "The results of this study are promising, but there may need to be further studies to confirm that this is safe and effective for all infants.
 Early introduction of peanut protein isn’t something that parents should try on their own.
 Peanut allergies are life threatening and you absolutely must check with your child’s pediatrician first," he said.